 Plus the team being grateful for the opportunity that they were not given before, resulting in extra commitment and motivation.

-You could not scale this from 10 to 100 easily.
-It was also not a completly consequent move - nearly all companies I have helped ramping up or reorganizing since were going remote-first at my consultancy, which gave them a big competitive advantage.
-Not only but especially after COVID came across.
+One wouldn’t be able to go easily from 0 to 100.
+It wasn’t a completely consequent move either - nearly all companies I have helped ramping up or reorganising, are going remote-first since then, giving them a great competitive advantage.
+Not only due to, but especially after COVID came across.

 ELEMENT was created by finleap , a company builder (then), an environment with a lot of very smart people from different backgrounds, including senior executives and experienced consultants from the big firms.
 Of course not all felt good about what we created, initially.